* U.S. gasoline soars; U.S. crude futures fall

 U.S. crude settled down $1.30, or 2.7 percent, at $46.57 a barrel.

-In the U.S. equity market, the Dow and the S&P were slightly lower.
+In the U.S. equity market, energy and bank shares weighed on the Dow and the S&P 500.

 European shares fell as the euro strengthened after European Central Bank chief Mario Draghi did not express concern about a strong currency in a closely watched speech.

-MSCI's world index, which tracks shares in 46 countries, was little changed on the day.
+MSCI's world index, which tracks shares in 46 countries, rose fractionally.

 The U.S. dollar extended its weakness from last week.